While many runners are always on the lookout to prevent running injuries, lower back pain when running sometimes gets ignored.

 When to Get Medical Help for Your Back Pain

-If you’ve followed these techniques but your back pain still persists, don’t let it go too far without professional medical advice.
+If you’ve followed these techniques but your back pain still persists, don’t let it go too far without professional medical advice, as physical therapy or further medical treatment may be required.

 As Dr. Yoo pointed out, there could be underlying physical issues causing the back pain, rather than simple fixes like running form and strength training.
 He recommends seeking medical help if the pain is severe, unrelenting, or if it persists for several weeks.